draeger-lab/refinegems/docs/source/usage.rst

 Note that at this time most of the modules only make sense when you use the respective main functions:

-.. autofunction:: refinegems.correct_charges
+.. autofunction:: refinegems.charges
     :noindex:
-.. autofunction:: refinegems.polish_carveme
+.. autofunction:: refinegems.polish
     :noindex:
 .. autofunction:: refinegems.genecomp
     :noindex: